st10447475/mast5112-poe-st10447475/MAST5112-PART3-main/README.md

 ## Changelog
 Part 3 Changes (Refactoring and Updates)
-Here’s a list of all the changes made since Part 2 and the additional refactorings:
----

 ### New Features:
 - **Dark Mode Toggle**: Added a toggle button to switch between light and dark modes.